Fraga Farmstead Creamery LLC

 Internship Starts: February

 Internship Ends: Our season slows down at the end of November.

 Application Deadline: accepting applications now.

-We offer one full time (40 hours/week) paid position ($12/hour) for the 2020 season (February to November) The Intern works and learns alongside of us on both “sides” of our farm.
-There is the “barn side” consisting of goat herdsman ship and milking as well as the “dairy side” a Grade A licensed on farm creamery that produces a wide range of organic dairy products.
+We offer one full time (40 hours/week) paid position ($16/hour) for the 2023 season (February to November).
+Room and Board is available at reasonable cost.
+The Intern works and learns alongside of us on both “sides” of our farm.
+There is the “barn side” consisting of goat herdsmanhip and milking as well as the “dairy side” a Grade A licensed on farm creamery that produces a wide range of organic dairy products.
 We encourage additional training through Oregon State University Dairy program and other educational opportunities available locally and on-line.
 A portion of those trainings will be paid hours but we expect interns curiosity to carry over into their own time to further deepen learning.
 We are open to interviewing persons brand new to farming but the amount of dedication and stamina required to succeed in this field is often underestimated by folks brand new to it.
-Farming is a lot of very meaningful and often tedious work!
+Farming is very meaningful and often tedious work!
 An interest in Livestock and its role in the soil-plant-animal relationship is essential.
-Previous experience with livestock is not necessary but we expect any intern to recognize that our goats are our partners on the farm and are to be treated as such.
-An understanding of the utmost importance of following all sanitation and food safety rules is essential.
+Previous experience with livestock is not necessary but we expect any intern to recognize that our goats are our “production partners” but they are not pets.

 Preferred method of Contact: email please